needle-tools/needle-engine-support/documentation/getting-started.md

 [Glitch ⇡](https://glitch.com) is a free website hosting and code editing environment, right in your browser.
 You can use Glitch as a fast-easy-free way to host prototypes and little apps.
 You'll even get a small web server included that provides networking and persistence for your projects.

-1. **Add the Deployment component**
+1. **Add the Deploy To Glitch component**
-  Select your `ExportInfo` object, and add a new `Deployment` component to it.
+  Select your `ExportInfo` object, click on <kbd>Add Component</kbd>, and add a new `Deploy To Glitch` component to it.

-2. **Remix [our starter ⇡](https://fwd.needle.tools/needle-engine/glitch-starter-editor), right from Unity**
+2. **Remix and Deploy**
    1. **Click on `Create new Glitch Remix`.**
     ![image](https://user-images.githubusercontent.com/2693840/185919478-8ba99499-cea9-4d29-ae1c-6d6da602f869.png)
-    This will open your browser and remix the page.
+    This will open your browser and remix [our Glitch starter ⇡](https://fwd.needle.tools/needle-engine/glitch-starter-editor).

-   2. **Paste the name of your new remix**
+   2. **Paste the URL of your new remix**
-  Copy the URL of your new remix and paste it into the `Project Name` text field in Unity.
+  Copy the URL of your new remix and paste it into the `Project Name` field in Unity.
   ![179834901-f28852a9-6b06-4d87-8b5b-0384768c92c1](https://user-images.githubusercontent.com/5083203/186165097-9b44f3dc-ec2f-48f4-819b-8fab5fac5270.png)

    3. **Deploy to Glitch**
   Click on `Build & Deploy: Prod`.
 This will kick of bundling, compression, and upload of your project.
   Wait for a few seconds.
-  Your browser window will open on your new project.
+  Your new project will open in a browser.

 ⭐ **Congratulations!** You just deployed your first project from Unity to the web.
+Ready to be shared with the world!

 ------------